bhisaac/5eFP/5eFP-SRD.md

 You gain one of the following features of your choice:

 - **_Colossus Slayer_.** Your tenacity can wear down the most potent foes.
 Once per turn, whenever you take the Attack action and hit a creature that is not at MAX Wounds with a weapon attack, the creature takes +1 damage.
-- **_Giant Killer_ (Reaction).** When a Large or larger creature within 1 square you hits or misses you with an attack, you can attack that creature immediately after its attack, provided that you can see the creature.
+- **_Giant Killer_ (Reaction).** When a Large or larger creature within 1 square of you hits or misses you with an attack, you can attack that creature immediately after its attack, provided that you can see the creature.
 - **_Horde Breaker_.** When you take the Attack action, you can make another attack with the same weapon against a different creature that is within 1 square of the original target and within range of your weapon.

 ## Primeval Awareness (Encounter, Action)

+Being a ranger means you are mystically connected to the land and to those who dwell upon it.
+You have an innate ability to communicate with beasts, and they recognize you as a kindred spirit.
+Through sounds and gestures, you can communicate simple ideas to a beast and can read its basic mood and intent.
+You learn its emotional state, whether it is affected by magic of any sort, its short-term needs (such as food or safety), and actions you can take (if any) to persuade it not to attack.
+You cannot use this ability against a creature you attacked during the encounter.

-You spend 1 mana to focus your awareness on the region around you.
+~~You spend 1 mana to focus your awareness on the region around you.
 For the rest of the encounter, you can sense whether the following types of creatures are present on the map: aberrations, celestials, dragons, elementals, fey, fiends, and undead.
-This feature doesn’t reveal the creatures’ location or number.
+This feature doesn’t reveal the creatures’ location or number.~~

 # Rogue Upgrades